 But I don’t put the weight because when I do people complain and want to know how many cups.

-This cake is rather moist (I know every one hates that word) for a pound cake.
+This Toffee Apple Cider Pound Cake is rather moist (I know everyone hates that word) for a pound cake.

 Often pounds cakes are far too dry for my taste.

 I can only assume it’s the shredded apple that is added in and the apple cider adding some acid to the mix.